CANTUS-Project/abbot/README.md

 - ``abbot``: this directory contains program code for the Cantus API server.
 - ``holy_orders``: a program that updates *Abbot*'s Solr server.
-- ``scripts``: Python scripts (and tests) used to convert between various XML formats.
-These are primarily used by *HolyOrders* to move data exported from Drupal into Solr.
+- ``drupal_export_scripts``: PHP scripts used to export resources from Drupal.
+Each script here is loaded in Drupal as a "view."
 - ``tests``: unit and integration tests for *Abbot* and *HolyOrders*.
 - ``packaging``: deployment scripts for *Abbot* and *HolyOrders*.